-It’s been a long road since I took my guitar so many years ago and I wrote my first chord.
+It’s been a long walk since I took my guitar so many years ago and I wrote my first chord.
 Alone, in my gloomy room, with no money, with no love, with no many friends.

 Those, were vinyl times, with the voice of John Fogerty in my head.
-Times when The Eagles they were a soundtrack of a life, and Bruce Springsteen he was strugglin to show that he’s the best among all.
+Times when The Eagles they were a soundtrack of a life, and Bruce Springsteen he was strugglin to show he’s the best among all.

-Devouring books about philosophy, buddhism and spiritual teachings, trying to understand the world around me.
-Now that I’m more adult than I would like.
+Devouring books about philosophy, buddhism and spiritual teachings, trying to understand the world around with a bottle of Jack Daniels beside me.

 I had it in my hands too many times until disappear between my fingers.
 I lost that girl, that job, that speed-up in the life’s highway just in the worst moment.
 Hard to remember, and proud to wear it.

 But I knew that I had my voice and my fingers to play the string.
-I had my faith, my own God, and a powerful lion asleep inside of me, waiting the moment to roar and kick the ass to my own demons.
+I had my faith, my own personal God, and a powerful lion asleep inside of me, waiting the moment to roar and kick the ass to my own demons.

 And that’s why I think I’m not a singer!
 Maybe I’m another kind of stuff.
 Because every act of my life and every note of my music are focused to the faith of being able to build an ethical and better society.